Gramática inglesa de nivel avanzado paso a paso (English Grammar Step by Step)

 I'm going to the baker's (shop).

-I need a pair of glasses, so I'm going to (the optician)
+I need a pair of glasses, so I'm going to (the optician) this afternoon.

-e My toothache is very painful.
-I think I'll have to go to
+My toothache is very painful.
+I think I'll have to go to (the dentist).

 Tomorrow's match has been postponed.

 The genitive also occurs with time words or phrases.